sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 lowercase
 ^^^^^^^^^

-The `lowercase` is a simple transformation which will transfer the file using destination file path and file name all in lower case.
+The `lowercase` is a simple transformation that will transfer the file using destination file path and file name all in lower case.
 It takes no options.

 ..  note::